gurditsingh/hydeout/_posts/test.md

 > **gRPC** is the latest framework to be created on the RPC protocol.
 It makes use of its advantages and tries to correct the issues of traditional RPC.

 # What Is gRPC ?
-It is an adaptation of traditional RPC frameworks.
+It is an adaptation of traditional RPC frameworks. gRPC is built on the core principle that we must use Services not Objects, and Messages not References.
+In other words, in gRPC we start the process by defining our services and their message types.
+We use clear interfaces that maps directly to our business functions and programming concept like interfaces or methods.
+No need for translations. gRPC is all about APIs, not resources.

 Rather, using a text-based messaging protocol, we can leverage a binary protocol that is optimized for inter-service communication.
 The Cloud Native Computing Foundation’s [gRPC](https://grpc.io/) (gRPC Remote Procedure Call) is an ideal choice for inter-service communication since it uses protocol buffers as the binary data interchange format for inter-service communication.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNjM1NDE1NiwyMDkyNjYxNTU5LC03MT
+eyJoaXN0b3J5IjpbLTEzNjA4MzA3MTksMTMxNjM1NDE1NiwyMD
-A1Mjg3MCwtNzEwNTI4NzAsLTE3NDYyNTgzMTMsLTEwMzQzNTY1
+kyNjYxNTU5LC03MTA1Mjg3MCwtNzEwNTI4NzAsLTE3NDYyNTgz
-MTcsMTQyODk5NzcyOCwtNjU0MjExNjEwLDY0NTExOTg4MywtOD
+MTMsLTEwMzQzNTY1MTcsMTQyODk5NzcyOCwtNjU0MjExNjEwLD
-U5NTQ0NDE5LDk2NTYzNzQ3MywtMTM4MjExNTM0MSwzMDg3MzA1
+Y0NTExOTg4MywtODU5NTQ0NDE5LDk2NTYzNzQ3MywtMTM4MjEx
-MzksLTEzNDIyMzIxOCwtMjEwNjk4NDYyNSwtMzMyNDU1MzYzXX
+NTM0MSwzMDg3MzA1MzksLTEzNDIyMzIxOCwtMjEwNjk4NDYyNS
-0=
+wtMzMyNDU1MzYzXX0=
 -->